Pharmaceuticals

 When does the interaction between the pharmaceutical industry, authorities, doctors, pharmacies and patients work?

-The pharmaceutical industry, the state, doctors and pharmacists, but also patients, play a decisive role in this market.
-What is the impact of the interaction between these different players?
+The pharmaceutical industry, the government, doctors, and pharmacists, as well as patients, all play a crucial role in the medication market.
+How does the interaction between these different stakeholders affect the system?

 8.4

-billion francs spent on medicines in basic insurance 2022
+billion francs spent on pharmaceuticals in basic insurance 2022

-The market for pharmaceuticals is characterised by strict regulation, a high level of innovation and a strong focus on the benefits and costs of medicines.
-Medicines offer considerable health benefits by enabling the treatment of diseases, alleviating symptoms and improving quality of life.
+The pharmaceutical market is characterized by strict regulation, high innovation dynamics, and a strong focus on the benefits and costs of medications.
+Medications provide significant health benefits by enabling the treatment of diseases, alleviating symptoms, and improving quality of life.
 Their effectiveness is a key factor in therapeutic progress.
-Accordingly, they are subject to strict legal requirements to ensure safety, efficacy and quality.
-At the same time, drug costs play a significant role.
-Research and development of new active ingredients require high investments, which often leads to high prices for new drugs.
-Drug prices, access and advertising are therefore heavily regulated.
-In addition to strict regulation, there is also intense competition.
-On the one hand, when it comes to the development of new drugs and therapies.
-On the other hand, generics that come onto the market after patents for original preparations have expired.
+Accordingly, they are subject to stringent legal requirements to ensure safety, efficacy, and quality.
+At the same time, the cost of medications plays a crucial role.
+Research and development of new compounds require substantial investments, often resulting in high prices for new medications.
+Drug prices, access, and advertising are therefore highly regulated.
+Alongside strict regulation, there is also intense competition—both in the development of new drugs and therapies and through generics that enter the market once patents for original products expire.

 Total expenditures broken down

-Medicines account for around a quarter of total expenditure on basic insurance, although the exact proportion is unknown.
-This is due to the fact that although medication is also used for inpatient hospital treatment, the costs for this are not shown separately in the statistics.
-If, on the other hand, the medication was purchased from a pharmacy, doctor or hospital outpatient clinic, the costs are known.
-In 2022, the cost of medicines therefore totalled at least CHF 8.4 billion, with pharmacies accounting for the largest share at CHF 4.4 billion.
-What is special about this is that medication purchases from doctors account for a relatively large proportion in an international comparison.
-This is due to the fact that some cantons allow so-called "self-dispensing", i.e. the direct dispensing of medicines by doctors in their practices.
-We have written several research papers on this topic, the latest of which can be found here [Link].
+Pharmaceuticals account for about a quarter of the total expenses in basic insurance, although the exact share is unknown.
+This is because, while pharmaceuticals are used during inpatient hospital treatments, their costs are not reported separately in the statistics.
+However, when pharmaceuticals are obtained at a pharmacy, doctor's office, or hospital outpatient clinic, the costs are known.
+In 2022, pharmaceuticals costs amounted to at least CHF 8.4 billion, with the largest share—CHF 4.4 billion—attributable to pharmacies.
+What stands out in international comparison is that a relatively large portion of pharmaceuticals dispensing occurs directly through doctors.
+This is due to the fact that some cantons allow “self-dispensing”, meaning physicians can directly provide medications in their practices.
+We have conducted several studies on this topic, which are explained in greater detail in the articles below.

 71 %

-of insured persons have at least one medication purchase per year
+of insured persons have at least one pharmaceuticals purchase per year

 931